akshayr96/bouncesearch/README.md

 - [x] Add Levenshtein Distance computing function
 - [x] Add Unit Test Cases
 - [x] Implement the File write Layer to persist data
-- [ ] Create the API handler methods
+- [ ] Create the handlers for indexing and searching
 - [ ] Create REST APIs to accept queries
 - [ ] Add Message Queue to queue the request